nageljo/Nagel_Project_01/DataProcessed/README.md

 # Purpose
-This file contains all edited data files.
+This file contains all processed data files.